 Analysis Prepared by the Wisconsin Elections Commission

+Section 7.41(5), Stats., requires the Commission to promulgate rules concerning the conduct of election observers and their interactions with election officials.
 Section 5.05(1), Stats., established the statutory authority and framework for regulation and administration of elections.
-It specifically states: “[t]he elections commission shall have the responsibility for the administration of chs5 to 10 and 12 and other laws relating to elections and election campaigns, other than laws relating to campaign financing.
+It specifically states: “[t]he elections commission shall have the responsibility for the administration of chs.
+5 to 10 and 12 and other laws relating to elections and election campaigns, other than laws relating to campaign financing.”
+Section 5.05(1)(f), Stats., allows the Commission to “Promulgate rules under ch.
+227 applicable to all jurisdictions for the purpose of interpreting or implementing the laws regulating the conduct of elections or election campaigns, other than laws regulating campaign financing, or ensuring their proper administration.”
+Section 227.11(2)(a), Stats., authorizes an agency to promulgate rules interpreting the statutes administered by the agency.
+4. Related Statutes or Rules:

 Because election observers will observe in person and absentee voting processes, many elections statutes are related.
 The most directly related statutes are sections 6.875(7), 7.52(1)(a), which directly extend the ability to observe the voting process to voting with Special Voting Deputies and processing of absentee ballots at a board of absentee ballot canvassers location, respectively.
 Section 9.01(3) explains the ability to observe at a recount.
+Section 5.25 (4) (a) requires all polling places to be accessible to individuals with disabilities.
+5. Plain Language Analysis:

 The Commission intends through this order to promulgate its required rule on election observers.
 The rule intends to clarify and bring uniformity to election observation for the benefit of voters, election officials, and observers.
-The rule will clarify the who is able to observe elections, define the rights and limitations of what election observers may do, differentiate election observers from election inspectors, and create a more stream-lined and accessible set of instructions for election observers to follow during the election process.
+The rule will clarify who is able to observe elections, define the rights and limitations of what election observers may do, differentiate election observers from election inspectors, and create a more stream-lined and accessible set of instructions for election observers to follow during the election process.

 The Federal Government does not implement a specific approach to election observering and it instead vests broad power to the states to decide individually how to conduct their elections.